 4. Use Insights to Boost Shelf Value

-With instant, real-time monitoring techniques, brands can gain a fresh perspective on what’s influencing their customers’ buying decisions between the aisles.
-Required measures can also be implemented in case of OOS, assortment and placement errors, etc.
+With instant, real-time monitoring techniques, brands can gain a fresh perspective on what's influencing their customers' buying decisions between the aisles.
+Required measures can also be implemented in case of OOS, product placement and assortment compliance.

 Merchandising managers can also keep track of promotional displays and gather shelf-wise data to calculate individual shelf value.
-This would help then categorize shelves from lowest to highest priority with respect to taking corrective measures.
+This would help them categorize shelves from lowest to highest priority with respect to initiating corrective measures.
 Ultimately, this would help brands achieve desired compliance and retail execution.

-Instilling a perfect store mindset and using image recognition tools such as ShelfWatch is the ultimate strategy that CPG companies can use to win the war of achieving perfect retail execution.
+Instilling the mindset of a perfect store is imperative.
+To successfully implement that perfect store , using image recognition tools such as ShelfWatch is one of the best strategies that CPG manufacturers can use to win the war of achieving perfect retail execution.